abishek-hari/JS-BOOKLET/17-JS-Interview-Topics/01-Web-fundamentals/01-Working_of_browser_js/readME.md

 What is javascript?
 JavaScript is a dynamic typed single-threaded language.
 It was developed by Brendan Eich in september 1995.Initially, it was called Mocha, then LiveScript, and was later renamed JavaScript.

+#### What happens behind the scene when you hit URL in the browser?

+When you type a website's address into your browser.The browser parses the URL to understand the protocol .
+The browser checks its local cache to see if it already knows the IP address associated with the domain name.
+If it is not in cached , the browser sends a DNS (Domain Name System) query to a DNS server to resolve the domain name into an IP address.
+The browser initiates a TCP connection with the server.
+And the browser send an HTTP request to the webserver.
+The server sends out an HTTP response and display HTML content

+- It looks for four types of cache
+  1. Browser cache
+  2. OS cache
+  3. router cache
+  4. ISP cache

 #### How javscript code works in browser?

 JAVASCRIPT CODE ----> PARSER ----> JS ENGINE